cummins-orgs/hierarchy_calculator_algorithm/README.md

 What is a level of seniority?
 Well, if no-one reports to employee A, then employee A has seniority level 0.
 For each successive person who reports to someone who reports to (...and so on) who reports to A, we add 1 to A's seniority level.
 So if A has a subordinate B, who has subordinate C, then A's seniority level is 2.

-I created this just to control for hierarchy in some other analysis I was doing, but it might hae more general use.
+I created this just to be able to control for hierarchy in some other analysis I was doing, but it might have more general use.

 Note that it only works for a simple tree-like hierarchy.
 If the data is not set up with a single supervisor for each subordinate, with a single record per subordinate, then this function won't work.